12 Types of Wood That Are Perfect For Kitchen Countertops

 The deep emerald green tone of the travertine countertop complements the smooth natural oak countertop.

-Mediterranean kitchen with wood countertops and rustic wood island
+Mediterranean kitchen with board countertops and rustic island

 A vintage-style kitchen which has an eclectic mix of furniture and accessories giving it lots of personality and a very “lived-in” feel.
 Kitchen cabinets have an antiqued white paint finish, giving it the appearance of weathered cabinets.